 If you're looking for drug or alcohol addiction help - you'll have already realised the myriad of options on offer.
-It's easy to sign up too quickly for treatment, without a proper understanding what to look for.
+Many aren't aware of the right questions to ask, and how to compare more than one centre.

 Detox Only, Or A Complete Recovery Programme?